XeenProof/reel-talk-intern/README.md

     - If the folder has a file with the same name:
         - Then that file is the main file and only file called from outside the folder
         - The other files/folders in the same folder are only there as segments of the main file (like a sub tree)
+        - This does NOT mean the the main file and only call these supporting files though
     - If the folder doesn't have a file with the same name (i.e common):
         - Then everything inside can (and will likely be) called from anywhere and multiple places
         - They are ment as a versitle and reusable component